wp-plugins/wp-members/readme.txt

 * Code improvement to reCAPTCHA.
 * Code improvement to excerpt generation.
 * Code improvement to expiration date generation.
+* Code improvement to hidden posts when using membership products.

 = 3.3.1 =